Resource Kits for Journalists

 Spirit Day was created to stand against bullying and to show support for LGBT youth.
 Whether you are a teacher in middle school, high school or college, or your children are in school, here are some ways that you can get your friends, family, and community, involved in Spirit Day.
 Be a part of the change and go purple for Spirit Day!

-Below is a resource guide to assist media professionals covering marriage equality, with a recap of the Supreme Court decisions on DOMA and Proposition 8.
+Below is a resource guide to assist media professionals covering marriage equality and the cases before the US Supreme Court

 For many lesbian, gay, bisexual and transgender students, the excitement of prom season may be overwhelmed by concerns that they may not feel welcome, or worse, might be actively excluded from prom.
 This toolkit will help journalists craft prom coverage that integrates the experiences of LGBT youth into stories.